Visas & Routes

 • What is the refund, pause, or restart policy if documents expire or timing changes?

-Movingto may fit applicants who want structured D8 coordination rather than a traditional law-firm-only process.
-That can work for clean employee, contractor, and family files where the main need is evidence sequencing, consular preparation, and AIMA handoff planning.
+Structured D8 coordination can suit applicants who want a managed process rather than a traditional law-firm-only route.
+That works best for clean employee, contractor, and family files where the main need is evidence sequencing, consular preparation, and AIMA handoff planning.
 It is not the right fit for every case.

-Movingto may fit a remote worker who wants one coordinated process for route fit, document sequencing, income-evidence organization, appointment preparation, and introductions to Portuguese-licensed counsel where legal work is needed and confirmed in writing.
+Coordination-led support suits a remote worker who wants one process for route fit, document sequencing, income-evidence organization, and appointment preparation, with introductions to Portuguese-licensed counsel where legal work is needed and confirmed in writing.

 Use a law firm first